Mike Bobo: South Carolina

 Following his dismissal from Colorado State, Bobo was named the offensive coordinator and quarterbacks coach for South Carolina on December 10, 2019.
 South Carolina named him interim head coach on November 15, 2020, after firing Will Muschamp.
 Bobo was retained as offensive coordinator by newly hired Gamecocks head coach Shane Beamer for the 2021 season, but soon left to become the offensive coordinator on Bryan Harsin's inaugural Auburn staff.

 Auburn

 Bobo joined the Auburn football staff as the offensive coordinator and quarterbacks coach for the 2021 football season.
 He was fired on November 29, 2021, following a four overtime loss to Alabama.

 Return to Georgia

-On January 28, 2022, Bobo was hired by Georgia as an offensive analyst.
+On January 28, 2022, Bobo was hired by Georgia as an offensive analyst under his former college teammate, Kirby Smart.
 Following Todd Monken leaving to take the vacant offensive coordinator position for the NFL's Baltimore Ravens on February 14, 2023, Bobo was promoted to the position of offensive coordinator for the Bulldogs.
 He was part of the coaching staff on the Georgia team that defeated TCU in the National Championship.